David Sammel: Coaching

 Richardson achieved a five set win over top 30 player Byron Black and reached the third round of Wimbledon in 1997.
 In 1999 Miles Maclagan held two match-points against Boris Becker and Arvind Parmar qualified for Wimbledon going on to upset the seeded future French Open champion Albert Costa.
 In 2001, Barry Cowan extended Pete Sampras to five sets in the memorable "You'll never walk alone" court one encounter.
 Liam Broady was selected for Davis Cup in 2018 and Sam Murray has been part of the Federation Cup squad in 2013.

-Currently David Sammel and the team of coaches at TeamBath help guide Liam Broady, Samantha Murray, Anna Smith, Marcus Daniell (NZ Davis Cup) and Luke Johnson.
+David Sammel and the team of coaches at TeamBath helped guide Liam Broady, Samantha Murray, Anna Smith, Marcus Daniell (NZ Davis Cup) and Luke Johnson.
 David is an officially recognised ATP Tour coach.

 TeamBath-MCTA

 In 2006, David founded the Monte Carlo Tennis Academy (MCTA) in Monaco alongside fitness trainer, Jez Green, who left in December 2007 to become Andy Murray's trainer.
 The purpose of the academy was to discover, train and manage junior tennis players into top professionals.
 Players training at the academy included Anna Fitzpatrick, Stefania Boffa, Ana Veselinović, Henri Kontinen, Christina Mathis and Ilija Vucic.

 Fitzpatrick was a 2007 junior Wimbledon semi-finalist.
 Vucic was semi finalist in the Eddie Herr International Junior Championships (losing to Grigor Dimitrov), a finalist of 2009 Astrid Bowl in Belgium, won the 2008 Orange Bowl doubles (with Xander Spong) and finished as a top 30 ranked junior.
 Kontinen was a 2008 Wimbledon junior finalist.
 The loss of sponsorship in 2008 curtailed the growing success of the academy.

 In 2010, the MCTA relocated and joined with Bath University to form TeamBath-MCTA.